10 reasons to attend Restaurant Day at the Capitol

 8. Networking – Restaurant Day at the Capitol attracts restaurateurs from all over the state.
-Our post-Restaurant Day reception, Crave the Experience, will be the perfect event for you to continue your conversations with elected officials and swap ideas with fellow Restaurant Day attendees.
+Our post-Restaurant Day reception, Night Cap at the Cap, will be the perfect event for you to continue your conversations with elected officials and swap ideas with fellow Restaurant Day attendees.

 7. Opportunity – You’ll not only spend the day with fellow restaurant owners and operators from all over the state, you’ll have the chance to be seen and heard among political leaders.

 6. Philanthropy – The CRA Foundation will announce the winners of the Faces of Diversity and Restaurant Neighbor awards – honoring restaurateurs who give back to their communities, and are making strides toward achieving the American Dream.

 5. The Food – Sacramento is known as America’s Farm-to-Fork Capital and gaining attention from foodies nationwide.
 You’ll get a taste of what Sacramento has to offer at Night Cap at the Cap, where we spotlight some of CRA’s member restaurants from the region.